laurentbristiel/robotframework-rerunfailed/README.md

 ```
 ./launch_test_and_rerun.sh test-example.robot
 ```
+will run our unstable suite that contains a stable test and an unstable one.
-will run our unstable test, and if it fails, it will run it again.
+If the unstable fails, we will launch it again.
-Then it will merge the 2 executions in a single output/log/report set of files.
+Then we will merge the 2 executions in a single output/log/report set of files.

 For example: